 § 185-85 Expiration of approved site plan.

 Any site plan approval for construction of residential or commercial units in excess of one unit per parcel shall be rendered null and void if substantial construction is not commenced within five years of the date of approval of the plan or within five years after the adoption of Ord.
 No. 529, March 12, 2005, whichever date occurs last.
-For purposes of this section, the term "substantial construction" shall mean that the right-of-way has been cleared, the roadway has been graded, the drainage system and/or stormwater management facilities have been completed, erosion and sediment control measures are in place and are being actively maintained, electrical, sewer and water utilities have been installed and building permits have been acquired for all improvements.
+For purposes of this section, the term "substantial construction" shall mean that the right-of-way has been cleared, the roadway has been graded, the drainage system and/or storm water management facilities have been completed, erosion and sediment control measures are in place and are being actively maintained, electrical, sewer and water utilities have been installed and building permits have been acquired for all improvements.

 § 185-86 Land development and construction requirements.